gshankar/rocket_feedback/README.md

 2. ActionMailer - to send email feedback
 3. JQuery - for AJAX goodness
 4. Jquery Validate Plugin - for beautiful and easily extensible validation of the feedback form
-5. HAML - (I plan to release an option to choose either HAML or ERB views in a future update)

 I can haz Rocket Feedback?
 --------------------------